This Luxury Pearl Harbor tour is the most complete tour of historic Pearl Harbor, covering all museum admissions and visits to the historic ships.

-We provide the option of lunch with all of our Pearl Harbor tours, so you don’t have to carry around snacks.
-Just let us know you’d like the deluxe option when you purchase your tour online.
+Our Stars & Stripes Tour includes lunch in the deluxe option and Hoku Hawaii Tour’s Beyond the Call to Duty includes an exclusive buffet lunch.
 Other than (clear!) bottled water, food and drinks are not allowed in many of the Pearl Harbor sites and eating is not allowed on the bus, so keep your treats at home.
 We do start many of our tours quite early in the morning, though, so make sure you grab a big breakfast that will keep you full and energized until lunch.

 It gets hot here in the tropics.
 Some portions of the tours will be in full sunlight, so make sure to put on your sunscreen, and bring hats and water bottles to stay cool—especially if you’re bringing kids.
 There will also be some moderate walking, so make sure to wear comfortable shoes, and to bring a light jacket in case of rain.

 Times vary, depending on the tour you are selecting.
 To find your specific tour’s duration go to its webpage.
 Tour times are located at the top of the page under the quick details box.

 What kind of food is served on the deluxe tours?